Back to Part Two – Strategy and Goal Planning

 - What are the ways we can improve communication in our organization?

-There’s more to it than this – and I’ll post extras separately at another time – but what you should be trying to uncover is your own company’s truths.
-These insights will support your later efforts when you are building up content and messaging to deliver on your brand promise.
-Having these insights will also help you to improve your ability to connect to and engage with the “heart and soul” of the people you want to hire most.
-Why?
-Because you’ll be using insights to build up hiring and fit profiles, candidate personas, job description content, blog content, career site messages, and so on.
+Basically, what you should be trying to uncover are the real (authentic) truths about your company – not things you make up stuff that sound good.
+It’s critical that you lead with authenticity because all of this will be used to support your later efforts when you are building up content and messaging to deliver on your brand promise.
+Working from authenticity will help you to improve your ability to connect to and engage with the “heart and soul” of the people you want to hire most.
+And all of this will be used to drive your hiring and fit profiles, candidate personas, job description content, blog content, career site messages, and so on.

-All of this starts by taking the time to learn about your organization (what are it’s truths) and employees (who they are, why they work, and why they stay) and then use everything at your disposal to attract and connect with others outside your organization.
+A high-quality talent attraction program requires that you take the time to learn about your organization (it’s authentic truths, not fake) and employees (who they are, why they work, and why they stay) and then strategically deploy available (real) resources to attract and connect with others outside your organization.

 Continue to Understanding the Employer Brand (Part Four)